CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 Lectures, tutorials, assignments, projects, deadlines, representatives, announcements, and probably some other things I forgot.
 You get used to it over time, but the sooner you understand your new life, the better.

+# Bylaws
+The credit bylaws list all the different rules and regulations that apply to your class, as well as GPA score points and their equivalent grades (percentage or witten grade).
+Please give it a read at least once in your academic study.
+Some of the rules are included in this guide, but the grades guide needs to be checked in the bylaws to make sure it is up to date.

 # Attendance

 You must not be absent for more than **25% of lectures and tutorials, measured by their length in hours (not credit hours)**, otherwise you will be deprived/disallowed from sitting the final exam and get a FW (forced withdraw) in this course.